-iPhones aren't MoneySaving, so amid the hype it pays to carefully consider which is the right deal.
-Whether it's the iPhone 5S or 5C you're after, our tool trawls the web to find the cheapest tariff.
-For extra help, see our picking the right contract section and the full Cheap Mobiles guide.
+iPhones aren't MoneySaving, so it pays to carefully consider which is the right deal.
+Whether it's the iPhone 5S or 5C you're after, our tool trawls the web to find the cheapest tariffs.
+For extra help, and information on the older iPhone 4, 4S and 5 handsets, see our top iPhone need-to-knows section.

 Warning!
 This table is automatically generated.
 Please double-check prices before signing up – email us with any problems, suggestions or missing tariffs.